Analyzing quantum gravity spillover in the semiclassical regime: Observables in the model with Brown-Kucha r dust

 These operators are Hermitian, provided the boundary term $\psi^*\chi\big|^\infty_0$ vanishes, which is the case for the set of wave packets \eqref{mwp}, provided $q\neq 0$.
 The expectation value of the Hubble parameter for the wave packet \eqref{mwp} is,

 Interestingly, the expectation value of the Hubble parameter matches the semiclassical expression in \eqref{schp}.
-Another thing to notice is that the expectation value is independent of the parameter $q$, which is the ordering parameter of the Hamiltonian and the parameter that describe the shape of the energy distribution.
+Therefore, in this case, the effective geometry approach is well-justified as the semiclassical expression completely captures the quantum gravity effects.
+Another thing to note is that the expectation value is independent of the parameter $q$, which is the ordering parameter of the Hamiltonian and the parameter that describes the shape of the energy distribution.
 In the large $|\tau|$ limit, i.e. $\tau^2\gg\lambda^2$, we recover the classical expression of the Hubble parameter